Tox-Archive/Tox-STS/STS.md

 ##

+##Client paths/formats
+###Tox data file

+The path for Tox data files on Windows is ``%APPDATA%/tox/data``

+The path for Tox data files on Linux is ``~/.config/tox/data``

+This was chosen to work with as many existing clients as possible while allowing users to switch clients easily without loosing friends and IDs.

+###Logging

+Discussion in progress

 ## Translation of STS Terminology
 Client developers must choose translations that resemble the English variations as closely as possible, except in the case where the Tox trademark is being used.
 For example, "Tox ID" is to remain, untouched, in English.
 In the future, translations will be provided for non-English Tox clients.